That'll teach 'em.

 - At the current state of the art, the US Navy's 'Aegis' missile defense technology is essentially undefeatable except by a wave (or waves) of inbound threats larger than what the system is capable of handling (which it does by launching counter-missiles rapidly enough to simultaneously engage them all).

 - Russian Orlan/"Kirov" class can do the same.
 The nuclear-powered cruiser has a greater SAM capacity than most other vessels on the planet, with four different types carried.
 Its main SAM battery consists basically of navalized version of the venerable S-300 system, with eight vertical revolver-type launchers, each holding eight missiles.
 This gives us 64 large long-range missiles, but each cell in those launcher could accept from four to eight smaller, shorter range missiles, driving the number up to 512 missiles.
-These could be fired in salvos limited only by the fire control ability, which is, admittedly, somewhat lacking, but given that Aegis-analogue is already coming online * and it would be installed on them during a scheduled refit — all bets are off.
+These could be fired in salvos limited only by the fire control ability, which is, admittedly, somewhat lacking, but given that Aegis-analogue is already coming online note and it would be installed on them during a scheduled refit — all bets are off.

 - In many western Navies the always crowd pleasing close in gun systems like the Vulcan Phalanx are being replaced/augmented by the RIM-116 Rolling Airframe (anti-missile) Missile.
 These are fitted in 21-cell launchers with full 360° rotation and 90° elevation.
 Unlike gun-based close in weapons systems the missile system can engage many target simultaneously via a Macross Missile Massacre style launch.
 Of course at $500,000 per missile such a Massacre is going to cost upwards of $10 million dollars.
 Which is still a good deal, if it saves a $1 billion dollar ship and its crew, and keeps it viable as a tactical asset in the battle.

 - The U.S Navy also uses a Macross Missile Massacre as the main offensive weapon for its cruisers and destroyers: the Vertical Launching System (VLS).
 This badass launcher can pump out Tomahawks or SAMs at a ridiculous rate (about one every two seconds) to attack ground targets, aircraft, or even space targets like satellites and ballistic missiles.
 The VLS-SM3 combo has been demonstrated as easily capable of killing an orbiting satellite.
 However, the plan for future ships like the Zumwalt-Class stealth destroyer see the VLS-Tomahawk land-attack combo being replaced by the 155mm howitzer-based Advanced Gun System, and later, by electromagnetic railguns.
 BFGs are more cost-effective than MMMs.